Skip to main content

 Research Description

-Her research interests are interdisciplinary and span a broad range of topics in literature and film of the late 19th to early 21st centuries.
+Her research interests are interdisciplinary and span a broad range of topics in literature and film of the early 20th to 21st centuries.
 Although her current research spotlights practices of experimental film writing, her work has also considered questions of gender, philosophy, and race in contemporary literary and filmic productions within Spain.

 Other research projects: